cjdbarlow/Part-One/dead_space.md

 * The patient then exhales to RV
 Expired nitrogen concentration and volume is measured.
 * A plot of expired nitrogen concentration by volume is generated, producing a graph with four phases:
   * Phase 1 (Pure Dead Space)
   Gas from the anatomical dead space is expired.
 This contains 100% oxygen - no nitrogen is present.
   * Phase 2
   A mix of anatomical dead space and alveolar (lung units with short time constants) is expired.
-The midpoint of phase 2 is the volume of the **anatomical dead space**.
+The midpoint of phase 2 (when area A = area B) is the volume of the **anatomical dead space**.
   * Phase 3
   Expired nitrogen reaches a plateau as just alveolar gas is exhaled (lung units with variable time constants).
   * Phase 4
-  Sudden increase in nitrogen concentration, which signals the **closing capacity**.
-This occurs because:
+  Sudden increase in nitrogen concentration, which indicates **closing capacity**.
+This increase occurs because:
     * Basal alveoli are more compliant than apical alveoli
-    * Therefore, in inspiration basal alveoli inflate more than apical alveoli
+    * Therefore, during inspiration basal alveoli inflate more than apical alveoli
-    * The single 100% oxygen breath therefore preferentially inflates the basal alveoli
+    The single 100% oxygen breath therefore preferentially inflates the basal alveoli.
+At the end of the vital capacity breath, the oxygen concentration in basal alveoli is greater than that of apical alveoli.
     * In expiration, the process is reversed:
         * Basal alveoli preferentially exhale
         * At closing capacity, small basal airways close and now only apical alveoli (with a higher concentration of nitrogen) can exhale